 This social work practicum provides a setting for the development of practice skills and an opportunity for the integration of knowledge, skills, and values in social work.
 Students complete a minimum of 400 hours in an approved agency.
-Prerequisites: senior standing and registration with the social work field director; SOCW 466; corequisite: SOCW 469

 SOCW 469 Senior Practicum Seminar II (3)